mshumko/asilib/docs/contribute.rst

 Bug Reports and Feature Requests
 --------------------------------
 If you find a bug or you have a feature request, feel free to let us know via `GitHub's issues <https://github.com/mshumko/aurora-asi-lib/issues/new/choose>`_.
 Please select the appropriate issue template to help the developers quickly understand your problem or request, and determine what changes to implement in asilib.
+Lastly, before suggesting a feature, please read the :ref:`scope` section below to decide if the feature is aligned with the asilib goals.

 Installation
 ------------